-“Oh, he’s already out,” Elise said.
+“Oh, he’s already out,” Elise said, looking up from the stroller.
 “You can put him in Jessie’s playroom.”

 “Thanks,” I whispered, and let her go back to her guests.

 I was given some white wine in a ginormous glass when I made it back to the kitchen.
 I sipped it and went out onto the patio where there were a bunch of other women chatting.
-I felt like a spy that’s about to get revealed.
-Let alone motherhood, this was womanhood, a state I felt I still hadn’t achieved in any believable way.
-I spotted a baby monitor cackling on the patio table and was glad I hadn’t said anything unkind from the playroom.
+I felt like a spy who’s about to get revealed.
+Never mind motherhood—all around me was womanhood, a state I felt I still hadn’t achieved in any believable way.
+I spotted a baby monitor crackling on the patio table and was glad I hadn’t said anything unkind from the playroom.

-The first group of women were talking about day care, but farther out by the plastic playhouse, the women were talking about sex, and how much they weren’t into it anymore.
+The nearest group of women were talking about day care, but farther out, by the plastic playhouse, the women were talking about sex and how much they weren’t into it anymore.
 I sat on the swing and sipped.
 One woman said she had a friend whose C-section ended her ability to orgasm.

 “Join the club,” one of the other women said.

 Another said she still had various pains every time she put out, no matter what lubricant she tried.
-She said her husband had joked they should try WD–40, which was funny as she told it, but, I could tell, not when her husband had made the quip.
-Everything the mothers were saying was pretty ick; it was what they don’t put in health-ed classes, where the message is: don’t have a kid when you’re young, but that when you have one eventually, well, it’ll all be peaches and cream.
+She said her husband had joked they should try WD–40, which was funny as she told it but, I could tell, not when her husband had made the joke.
+Everything the mothers were saying was pretty ick.
+It was what they don’t put in sex-ed classes, where the message is: don’t have a kid when you’re young, but when you have one eventually, well, it’ll all be peaches and cream.
 Maybe this was really the absolute worst advice.
-You should have them when you’re young.
+Maybe you should have them when you’re young.
 If you think about it, having kids late is selfish; your kids will have a mother for a lot less of their lives.
 As I was drinking my wine, another mom defended how helpful her husband was, and that softened half of the group and made the others drink more.

 I could see a fruit platter in the kitchen and wanted a watermelon slice really badly, but Elise came out onto the patio then and clapped her hands and made an announcement and led us into her living room.
 She’d pushed all her furniture to the walls, like in her son’s playroom.
 The women took off their shoes and I grimaced when I saw how worn mine looked beside all the other neat pairs.
-Elise had us sit in a circle, like duck-duck goose, but with all of us turned to face the back of the mom to our right.
-That is, until someone said something about something Chinese and we all turned to face the other way.
+Elise had us sit in a circle, like duck-duck-goose, but with all of us turned to face the back of the mom to our right.
+That is until someone said something about something Chinese and we all turned to face the other way.
 What we were supposed to do then was massage whoever’s shoulders were in front of us.
 I counted twenty-three in the circle.
 I thought it was pretty corny until the massage started.
 I lucked out and sat in front of a gym rat with strong hands.
-Elise put her phone in the middle of the circle and every time it chimed a new mom led the massage.
+Elise put her phone in the middle of the circle, and every time it chimed, a new mom led the massage.
 Whatever massage I felt given to me I had to return to the mom in front.
-When it was my turn I went with a regular shoulder massage and there were a few brief moments where it felt almost magical.
-I’d dig in a little harder on the left and, a few seconds later, I’d feel the same emphasis in my shoulders.
+When it was my turn, I went with a regular shoulder massage, and there were a few brief moments where it felt almost magical.
+I’d dig in a little harder on the left, and, a few seconds later, I’d feel the same emphasis in my shoulders.
 We all seemed so connected, so relaxed, so helpful, one to the other.
-This went on for about fifteen minutes and then we all faced outward and did some mindful meditation, which I didn’t know how to do so I sat there looking out through the French doors at Elise’s yard, at a glass of wine left on the chimney of the playhouse, at a Scrub Jay on the wall, cocking her head at something in the grass.
-Over the baby monitor I heard the other kid’s wake-up cries, followed by Little Mike, and after about twenty minutes of walking him around the yard trying to get him to fall back asleep I gave up.
-But I was only the third mom to leave, so I didn’t feel bad, even if I didn’t get any food and too much wine.
+This went on for about fifteen minutes and then we all faced outward and did some mindful meditation, which I didn’t know how to do, so I sat there looking out through the French doors at Elise’s yard, at a glass of wine left on the chimney of the playhouse, at a scrub jay on the wall, cocking her head at something in the grass.
+Over the baby monitor, I heard the other kid’s wake-up cries, followed by Little Mike, and after about twenty minutes of walking him around the yard trying to get him to fall back asleep, I gave up.
+But I was only the third mom to leave, so I didn’t feel bad, even if I didn’t get any food and had too much wine.

 “I’m so glad you came,” Elise said, walking me to the door.

 I walked back feeling five years older, in a good way.
-I came up the alley and walked to Debb’s back door.
-It was open and there was an M.P. standing inside but when he saw me he closed the door like I had nothing to do with the house, like I was poking my nose where it didn’t belong.
-I saw my note on the glass and coming into view, a regular police officer inside.
+I came up the alley and went to Debb’s back door.
+It was open and there was an M.P. standing inside.
+When he saw me, he closed the door like I had nothing to do with the house, like I was poking my nose where it didn’t belong.
+I saw my note on the glass and a regular police officer inside.
 The shade came down hard and covered my view.
 I pulled on Deeohgee’s leash and jogged the length of the alley pushing the stroller, then came around the front, my stomach squirming.
-I knew from all the looky-loos and the ambulance that it wasn’t about, like, the weed or something.
+I knew from all the lookie-loos and the ambulance that it wasn’t about, like, the weed or something.
 No, this was something more serious.
-What did me in was how the ambulance and the patrol cars and the two jeeps from the base all had their engines running.
-This was the part in movies where the person runs into a building yelling “No!” but I’ll never believe a scene like that again, because I couldn’t move.
+What did me in was how the ambulance and the patrol cars and the two Jeeps from the base all had their engines running.
+This was the part in movies where the person runs into a building yelling “No!”, but I’ll never believe a scene like that again, because I couldn’t move.
 I shook like an animal that’s just been born.

 “Domestic dispute,” he said, not looking up.

 We didn’t have a car seat, so we took Baby Michael and his stroller by bus to the police station.
-It took over an hour and Caroline’s ex said we were crazy, we could’ve called the police, or put the tot in the back seat of his truck.
-But I couldn’t risk anything happening to Baby Michael, not now, and just the words back seat gave me chills.
+It took over an hour, and Caroline’s ex said we were crazy, that we could’ve called the police or put the tot in the back seat of his truck.
+But I couldn’t risk anything happening to Baby Michael, not now.
 At the police station, when I explained that I’d been spooked when I was coming back from watching the baby, they didn’t make anything of it at all.
 I wasn’t in trouble.
-They gave me a coffee and that was it.
+They gave me a coffee, and that was it.
 Asked me a few questions.
 Like how well I knew Mike, how often I babysat.
 I tried to correct them, tried to let them know I was Debb’s friend, but it seemed an unnecessary distinction to them.
 They took Baby Michael.
 I let them, too, because I wasn’t expecting them to.
 Had I known, I would have petitioned to watch him for however long they needed me to, to do something to help.
-But they were all smiles, like they’d been gifted with a child, like Baby Michael was the best thing to have ever happened to any of them in the station.
+But they were all smiles, like they’d been gifted with a child, like Baby Michael was the best thing to have ever happened to any of them at the station.
 You’d think they were all his uncles and aunts, seeing him for the first time.

 I didn’t get but one visit over all of it, a few days later.
 The detective couldn’t tell me anything about Baby Michael other than that he was fine and in good hands.
-Still, not being able to place him was the worst thing of all.
+Still, not knowing where he was felt like the worst thing of all.
 Maybe he was with grandparents, but they wouldn’t even tell me that.

 I said I didn’t know if Debb had been seeing someone else, which I believed as much as them.
-She held up the note I’d taped to the back door.
+The detecitve held up the note I’d taped to the back door.